-Comparison of Year 2011 to 2010.
-For the year ended December 31, 2011, noninterest expense increased by \$29.9 million, or 55.4%, to \$83.7 million from \$53.8 million for 2010.
-The increase was primarily due to the recording of a \$23.9 million goodwill impairment expense in 2011, increased nonperforming asset management and OREO operations expenses, and expenses recorded in connection with acquisitions.
-Stock-based compensation expense decreased \$2.1 million because the majority of stock awards fully vested in December 2010.
-The decrease in stock-based compensation expense was partially offset by residual transitional staffing expenses relating to the Downers Grove National Bank acquisition and the additional staffing that was required for the trust department and the two branch offices that were acquired in the transaction.
-Office occupancy and equipment expense increased \$939,000, or 14.7%, to \$7.3 million, compared to \$6.4 million for 2010, due in substantial part to the Downers Grove National Bank acquisition.
-Noninterest expense for 2011 included \$6.3 million of nonperforming asset management and OREO expenses, compared to \$4.0 million for 2010.
-Nonperforming asset management expenses increased \$1.1 million to \$4.4 million for the year ended December 31, 2011, compared to \$3.3 million in 2010.
+Comparison of Year 2012 to 2011.
+For the year ended December 31, 2012, noninterest expense decreased by \$24.9 million, or 29.5%, to \$59.6 million from \$84.5 million for 2011.
+The decrease was primarily due to the recording of a \$23.9 million goodwill impairment expense in 2011, increased nonperforming asset management and OREO operations expenses, and expenses recorded in connection with acquisitions.
+Noninterest expense for 2012 included \$12.7 million of nonperforming asset management and OREO expenses, compared to \$10.8 million for 2011.
+OREO expenses for the year ended December 31, 2012 included a \$5.6 million valuation adjustment to OREO properties compared to a \$4.0 million valuation adjustment in 2011.
+The increase in valuation adjustments was due in part to a revision of our disposition strategy for certain income-producing OREO properties from an ordinary-liquidation pricing model to an aggressive pricing model designed to stimulate market demand.
 Acquisition expenses reflected a \$1.4 million expense relating to the acquisition of Downers Grove National Bank, including \$518,000 for data processing contracts and operational expenses and \$675,000 contract and severance payments, and a \$396,000 expense relating to our Chicago area multi-family loan purchase from Citibank.